-It’s been 6 years since we opted to paint our entire house–walls and trim–in Sherwin Williams “Snowbound” shade of white.
-We even used it in the kitchen which was remodeled in late 2019.
+It’s been 6 years since we opted to paint all of the walls and trim in our entire house in Sherwin Williams “Snowbound” shade of white.
+We even used this white paint in the kitchen which was remodeled in late 2019.

 But really, how much do we like having white walls?

-The few things that went through our head when we decided to neutralize the walls to a single, uniform color, and I thought you’d like to have answers to those questions now that we’ve lived with it awhile:
+The few things that went through our heads when we decided to neutralize the walls to a single, uniform color.
+I thought you’d like to have answers to those questions now that we’ve lived with it awhile:

-- Would white paint get dirty?
 Verdict: Not really, but kids definitely make their mark.
-We wash the “most touchable” spots with a soapy cloth.
-If you have white trim, you know what I’m talking about; it just gets dirty.
-We can also tell where they put their feet on the walls when they’re on the couch, or playing in bed.
+We wash the “most touchable” spots with a soapy cloth or an off-brand magic eraser. 🙃 If you have white trim, you know what I’m talking about; it just gets dirty.
+We can also tell where the kids put their feet on the walls when they’re on the couch or playing in bed.

-- Would it brighten our home?
 Verdict: Absolutely.
-Nothing quite like sunshine flowing into a light colored room (it’s especially good through the fall and winter, when our sunshine is limited).
+Nothing quite like sunshine flowing into a light-colored room (it’s especially good through the fall and winter when our sunshine is limited).
 The house was previously beige (so much beige) and the memory of that is still stifling.

 “Is it cozy?
 Because I like cozy.”